-Directly-elected mayors were first introduced by the Local Government Act 2000.
-A directly elected mayor and a cabinet is one of three different ‘governance arrangements’ or ‘political management arrangements’ available to local authorities: the others are a leader and cabinet, and the traditional ‘committee system’, where decisions are made by policy committees and approved by full council.
-Elected mayors may be introduced in England and Wales, but not in Scotland or Northern Ireland.
+The power to create directly-elected mayors was introduced into England and Wales by the Local Government Act 2000.
+A directly elected mayor and a cabinet is one of three different ‘political management arrangements’ available to local authorities: the others are a leader and cabinet, and the traditional ‘committee system’, where decisions are made by policy committees and approved by full council.
+Directly-elected mayors may be introduced in England and Wales, but not in Scotland or Northern Ireland.

 The majority of referendums on creating elected mayors have resulted in ‘no’ votes.
-Currently, 16 local authorities have elected mayors.
-This figure does not include the Mayor of London and the Greater London Authority, which are covered by separate legislation and have quite different powers to local authority mayors.
+Currently, 15 local authorities have elected mayors.
+This figure does not include the Mayor of London or the 'metro-mayors' in Greater Manchester and other areas, which are covered by separate legislation and have different powers from local authority mayors.